Heading into the final stretch of the Premier League season and we have an actual, real-life title race! Can you very believe it?

 Sky's coverage consists of Sky Go and Sky Sports for iPad apps.
 The apps allows subscribers to stream the Sky Sports channels to their iPad, and Sky also offers interactive experiences.

 There's also the Live Football Score Centre app, which keeps track of all the latest scores and news, as well as match highlights.
 A new deal gives Sky access to clips of all 380 matches.

 Let's not forget the wireless.
 Both the BBC and talkSPORT have rights to broadcast live football matches.

 The Beeb has 144 Premier League games as part of its new agreement, which includes Saturday lunchtimes, 3pm Saturday kick-offs, 4pm matches on Sundays and some on Monday, Tuesday, Wednesday and Friday evenings.

 And you don't have to own a radio to listen to 5 Live.
 It can be heard on the BBC Sport website or via Freeview, Freesat, Sky or Virgin Media.

 talkSPORT is the only commercial radio broadcaster with live Premier League football rights.
 Its current deal comprises exclusive rights to 28 Saturday evening matches and 28 Sunday morning kick-offs, plus a number of 3pm Saturday matches to be broadcast on talkSPORT 2.

 Phew.
 Got all that?
 Now, more than ever, whether you're at home or out and about, you'll be able to keep up with Premier League football on TV, online, on your mobile or on the radio.

 And even if you miss live matches, you can catch up later.
-With Twitter gaining access to Premier League clips and Sky's near-live football clips, you won't miss a single minute as the 2017/2018 Premier League season comes to a thrilling conclusion.
+With Twitter gaining access to Premier League clips and Sky's near-live football clips, you won't miss a single piece of action from the 2018/2019 Premier League season.